-Students should fill out the FAFSA every year as soon as they (and their parents, if dependent) complete their taxes.
+Students should fill out the FAFSA every year as early as possible.
+The new FAFSA becomes available on January 1st each year.
+Students and Parents can estimate their income and list "Will File" if they have not completed their taxes yet.
+This allows the student to be submitted for eligibility as early as possible.
+Once Students (and their parents, if dependent) complete their taxes, they can log into the FAFSA and update their tax information to "Already Completed" and use the IRS link to correct the information.
 We recommend that students complete the FAFSA even if they are unsure that they will return to school during the next academic year.

 No. Certified Nursing Assistant (CNA), Emergency Medical Technician, Phlebotomy, and Truck Driver Training are some of the programs not eligible for financial aid.
 They do not meet the federal minimum program length requirements for financial aid.

 A student may be eligible to receive summer aid if they were not full-time both Fall and Spring semesters.
 Your aid will be determined once you have completed the financial aid process and registered for summer courses.
 The Department of Education is no longer offering year-round Pell.
-This means that if you were a Full-time student for both Fall 2013 and Spring 2014 terms, you will not be eligible for Pell Grant for the Summer 2014.
-If you register for summer courses, please stop in the Office of Financial Assistance in order to determine your eligiblity.
+This means that if you were a Full-time student for both Fall 2014 and Spring 2015 terms, you will not be eligible for Pell Grant for the Summer 2015.
+If you register for summer courses, please stop in the Office of Financial Assistance in order to determine your eligibility.
 Summer eligibility will not be applied unless you notify us of your registration.

 If you have been awarded a Pell Grant, SEOG, or scholarship and there is enough money left after paying tuition and fees, you may use the remaining funds to pay for your books.
 Check with the book store each semester to find out when you can start charging books.
 When charging books to your financial assistance, inform the bookstore employee that you wish to charge your books against your financial assistance award.